Specially designed program for law enforcement, security, police &

 4. Utilize reflective surfaces to watch to your rear.

-5. Avoid going on autopilot, ignoring your surroundings because they are familiar.
+5. Avoid going on autopilot, ignoring your surroundings because they are

 6. Attempt to stay informed about criminal activity in your area.